 The first accounts of "Running at the Rings" dates to the days of James I of England demonstrating a knight's extreme skill, since the rings were obviously much smaller to lance than a man.
 The death of several nobles and at least one king, King Henry II of France in 1559, brought about the demise of the man-to-man type of jousting.
 It was also during this time that gunpowder was introduced into Europe from the Orient.
 Guns made warfare by horse-mounted lancers obsolete overnight.
 Although the precise evolution of ring jousting is not known, history does provide us with many well-documented great tournaments throughout the next several centuries.
 Cecil Calvert, Lord Baltimore, of the "colonies" is reported to have been the first to introduce jousting here.
 Jousting in Europe has declined whereas Americans, on the other hand, have built interest steadily.

 The first tourney of which there is any record for Tampa was held January 2, 1877.
 Seventeen young gallants were the contestants.
 W.B.
-Henderson and W. W. Wall were the judges and James E. Lipscomb, the marshal.
+Henderson and Wm.
+Washington "Billy" Wall were the judges and James E. Lipscomb, the marshal.
 Thomas E. Jackson, the Knight of Reform, had high score and named Miss Etta Warner the queen.
 Dr. Thomas S. Daniel, who was "Oswald," took 2nd place and named Miss Ada McCarty the queen's maid of honor.
 Wesley P. Henderson, the Knight of Florida, took 3rd place, and named Miss Mamie Parish the second maid of honor.

 The Sunland Tribune described the ball as "a brilliant and splendid affair which passed off to the satisfaction and enjoyment of the large number who participated."
 H. H. Hale was the floor manager and was highly praised for his efforts.